ethereum/EIPs/EIPS/eip-1.md

 ### Standards Track EIP

-Describes any change that affects most or all Ethereum implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
-Standards Track EIPs consist of three parts—a design document, an implementation, and (if warranted) an update to the [formal specification](https://github.com/ethereum/execution-specs).
-Furthermore, Standards Track EIPs can be broken down into Core, Networking, Interface, and ERC.
+Describes any change that affects most or all Ethereum implementations, such as a change to the network protocol; a change in block or transaction validity rules; proposed application standards/conventions; or any change or addition that affects the interoperability of applications using Ethereum.
+Standards Track EIPs consist of three parts: a design document, an implementation, and (if applicable) an update to the [formal specification](https://github.com/ethereum/execution-specs).
+Furthermore, Standards Track EIPs can be broken down into four categories: Core, Networking, Interface, and ERC.

 #### Core